GalvanizeOpenSource/stats-shortcourse/docs/_sources/statistical-inference.rst.txt

 * **Point Estimation**: if not well, what instance of some distributional class does it match well?

-* **Uncertainty Estmiation**: are there reasonable competitors to that best guess distribution?
+* **Uncertainty Estimation**: are there reasonable competitors to that best guess distribution?

 * **Distribution Estimation**: how heavily do our results relying on distributional assumptions?

 These questions are addressed through various statistical/computational
 methodologies:

-  * Least squeares
+  * Least squares
   * Numerical optimization
   * maximum likelihood
   * Numerical optimization